Helping Protect

 protection of Wildlife Sites.

-Why are volunteers needed?
+Why are

-The Wildlife Site Teams covering Scotland are vital to run the
+Teams covering Scotland are vital to

 Wildlife Sites system at the local level.

-Our aim is to give the Teams the training and confidence they
+the Teams the training and confidence

 need to complement their enthusiasm to do the work needed.
 The Teams